-Next, know that the tax man will cometh.
-Uncle Sam is going to want a piece of your prize, and most people can expect that their state taxing authority will have its hand out for a share also.
-But some states are much kinder than others when it comes to lottery taxes.
+The odds against winning the Powerball lottery are long indeed, yet someone will eventually manage to do it.
+And they'll have to pay taxes on their winnings.
+The federal government will want a piece of that prize, and the state taxing authority will likely have its hand out for a share as well.
+But some states are much kinder than others when it comes to taxing lottery winnings.

-FICA taxes—Social Security and Medicare—are employment taxes.
-They’re imposed on earned income, so you’ll dodge a bullet here.
-Lottery winnings are exempt because they're not earned income.
-That 3.8 percent Net Investment Income Tax doesn’t apply to lottery winnings either.
+FICA taxes—Social Security and Medicare—are imposed on earned income, so here's the good news: Lottery winnings are exempt from FICA taxes because they're not earned.

-The top federal tax bracket as of 2018 is 37 percent on total income over $500,000, or $600,000 if you're married and filing a joint return.
-Plan on paying income tax at this rate on the portion of your winnings that exceed the applicable amount.
+The top federal tax rate in tax year 2022 is 37% on incomes over $539,900 for single taxpayers, or $647,850 if you're married and filing a joint return.
+This means you'll pay 37% income tax on the portion of your winnings that exceeds these amounts, depending on your filing status.

 The Worst States for Lottery Taxes

-Rounding out the list of states with significantly high tax rates are:
+Rounding out the list of the 10 states with high tax rates are:

-You’ll pay less than 7.0 percent everywhere else…assuming your state participates in a national lottery and it taxes lottery winnings or has any income tax at all.
-For example, Hawaii's top rate is a hefty 11 percent, but you can't play Powerball here.
-It's one of six states that don't participate and it’s a very long swim to the mainland to purchase a lottery ticket elsewhere.
+And all this assumes that your state participates in a national lottery and that it taxes lottery winnings.
+For example, Hawaii's top income tax rate is a hefty 11%, but you can't play Powerball there.
+It's one of six states that don't participate.
+It's a very long swim to the mainland to purchase a lottery ticket.

-Other states that don't participate in Powerball are Alabama, Alaska, Mississippi, Nevada, and Utah.
+Other states that don't participate in Powerball are Alabama, Alaska, Idaho, Nevada, and Utah.

 The Kindest States for Lottery Taxes